tysunseven/topopt-hw/stage1/problem4/index.md

                         & g_i(x) + s_i = 0, & i = 1, \ldots, m \\
                         & h_j(x) = 0, & j = 1, \ldots, p
 \end{aligned}
+$$

-$$It can be observed that an inequality has been transformed into an equality plus an inequality, but the new inequality is a direct constraint on the decision variable \\( s \\), which is somewhat different in role from the original inequality.
+It can be observed that an inequality has been transformed into an equality plus an inequality, but the new inequality is a direct constraint on the decision variable \\( s \\), which is somewhat different in role from the original inequality.

 #### KKT conditions for optimization problem with inequality constraints
 Consider an optimization problem with inequality constraints